Loperamide Hydrochloride 2mg

 It is not recommended to take loperamide during pregnancy.
 Due to the small amount of loperamide secreated in breast milk, it is not advised to take loperamide when breastfeeding.
 Always speak to your doctor before taking medication when pregnant, planning to conceive or breastfeeding.

-The active ingredient in 2mg capsules Loperamide is loperamide hydrochloride.
+The main active ingredient within this medicine is: Loperamide hydrochloride.

 How it works - get your medicine in 3 simple steps

 - 1 Choose your treatment Select the treatment or medication you need and answer a few questions online regarding your condition.

 - 2 Online consultation Our Independent Prescribers will review your questions and assess your suitability for the medication.

 - 3 Receive your delivery Your medication is dispensed and delivered directly to you from our UK based Pharmacy.